 Monism.
 The false believe that everything in the universe (including us) is all part of the same thing – any differences are an illusion.
 In other words, we are part of God, since we are part of the one that is everything.
 (Remind you of Star Wars' Force?)
 Not to be confused with pantheism.

 Naturalism.
 Naturalism is the false belief that nothing exists apart from the natural universe, and that everything that has ever existed came from natural origins.
 Naturalism itself is unsupported by science, and indeed, outside the scope of science, but gives a foundation for false religious origins beliefs such as evolution.
 Naturalism is related to materialism.
 An article on Creation.com points out that naturalism is self refuting:

 Nihilism.
 An extreme form of skepticism that denies all existence, or a doctrine holding that all values are baseless and that nothing can be known or communicated.
 (Of course, reading this definition tends to deny the idea.)
-Of course, nihilism is self defeating.
+Of course, nihilism is self refuting.

 Objective.
 Objective reasoning or evidence is based on external facts and undistorted by personal feelings or emotion, the opposite of subjective reasoning/evidence.